meli1230/WEB--Project2/README.md

-# Women TechPower - Laravel Web Management System
+# Laravel Web App - Women Techpower

 ## Overview
 This project is a **Laravel-based web application** designed to manage **events, job postings, mentorship programs, and user accounts**.
 It features **CRUD operations, authentication and a responsive frontend** to ensure a seamless user experience.